-- The governing body has set out its commitment to equal opportunities in this plan and it will continue to do all it can to ensure that the school is fully inclusive to pupils, and responsive to their needs based on race, gender and disability. - The governing body seeks to ensure that people are not discriminated against when applying for jobs at our school on grounds of race, gender, disability, sexual orientation, gender re-assignment, faith or religion. - The governors take all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make school communications as inclusive as possible for parents, carers and pupils. - The governors welcome all applications to join the school, whatever a child's socioeconomic background, race, gender, disability, sexual orientation, gender reassignment, faith or religion. - The governing body seeks to ensure that no child is discriminated against whilst in our school on account of their race, gender, disability, sexual orientation, gender reassignment, faith or religion.
+- The governing body has set out its commitment to equal opportunities in this plan and it will continue to do all it can to ensure that the school is fully inclusive to pupils, and responsive to their needs based on race, gender and disability. - The governing body seeks to ensure that people are not discriminated against when applying for jobs at our school on grounds of race, gender, -or disability, sexual orientation, gender re- assignment, faith or religion. - The governors take all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make school communications as inclusive as possible for parents, carers and pupils. - The governors welcome all applications to join the school, whatever a child's socio-economic background, race, gender, or disability, sexual orientation, gender re-assignment, faith or religion. - The governing body ensures seeks to ensure that no child is discriminated against whilst in our school on account of their race, gender, disability, sexual orientation, gender re-assignment, faith or religionrace, sex or disability.